slbsh/calculators/README.md

 - Invalid input must not terminate execution

 **Formatting**
-- Must be a single file behinning with a shebang which runs the program
+- Must be a single file beginning with a shebang which runs the program
 - Use hard tabs for indentation
+- File must have the executable bit set
 - The smaller and the more optimized the solution the better :)

 ## Test Cases: